ncerutti/xBRL-Forge/README.md

 ---

-Thank you for using xBRL Forge!
+Thank you for using xBRL-Forge!
 We look forward to your feedback and contributions!